oriolsastre/nuwe-Travel-search-Backend/README.md

 The input should be at least 3 characters long.

-The input can ben on any language accepted by the system (check the table `language` on the database).
+The input can be on any language accepted by the system (check the table `language` on the database).
 This means, the capital of China, Beijing, can be found matching either: 'Pequín' (in Catalan), 'Pekín' (in Spanish), 'Beijing' (in English), '北京市' (in Chinese) or 'بكين' (in Arabic).

 The input is introduced as a parameter on `http://localhost:3000/[input]` on a GET method.

 ### Output

-The output is a json with, as data, an array of all the trips containing city matching the input, follwing the structure:
+The output is a json with, as data, an array of all the trips containing cities matching the input, following the structure:
 ```javascript
 {
     status: [Int, http status code],